Benny-ui-ux/Benny-s-Blog/README.md

 I have an admin page I use to post files to the blog's database.
 It is password-protected to ensure not just anyone can access the blog-post functionality.
 I did not include it in the repository for security purposes.

-That being said, it is pretty simple to make your own however, as it is just a basic html form that communicates with the Flask server.
+That being said, it is pretty simple to make your own, as it is just a basic html form that communicates with the Flask server.